ajaydinakar/4103-102-OpSys-Kandavalli/assignments/Test_One_Addon.md

 #### List four characteristics of a suspended process.
-1. The process is not immediately available for execution.
+1. The process is not immediately available for execution.1
 2. The process may or may not be waiting on an event.
-If it is, this blocked condition is independent of the suspend condition, and occurrence of the blocking event does not enable the process to be executed immediately.
+If it is, this blocked condition is independent of the suspend condition, and occurrence of the blocking 2 event does not enable the process to be executed immediately.
 3. The process was placed in a suspended state by an agent: either itself, a parent process, or the OS, for the purpose of preventing its execution.